Choosing the right workforce management platform can make or break your day-to-day operations.

 Connecteam delivers a fully integrated HR and employee training experience through its HR & Skills hub.
 You can build structured onboarding flows with interactive lessons, assign quizzes to confirm understanding, and track employee progress in real time.
 Everything lives in the same app your team already uses for scheduling and time tracking, which makes adoption simple for deskless employees.

-Beyond training, Connecteam includes secure document storage, digital ID cards, surveys, recognition and rewards, and visual org charts.
+Beyond hiring, onboarding, and training, Connecteam includes secure document storage, digital ID cards, surveys, recognition and rewards, and visual org charts.
 These tools help managers keep teams aligned while giving employees clear visibility into policies, expectations, and growth paths.

 Deputy has strengthened its HR and engagement capabilities since we first reviewed the software.
 Features like Shift Pulse and Kudos allow teams to capture end-of-shift feedback and encourage peer recognition.
-For businesses that want a more structured HR layer, Deputy also offers an optional Deputy HR add-on that expands onboarding workflows, document management, and engagement reporting.
+For businesses that want a more structured HR layer, Deputy offers the Deputy HR add-on that expands onboarding workflows, document management, and engagement reporting.

-If your goal is to build structured training programs with lessons and quizzes directly inside your workforce platform, Connecteam remains the stronger choice.
-If you want scheduling tightly paired with engagement signals and HR workflows, Deputy now covers more ground than it once did.
+If your goal is to run the full employee lifecycle (hiring, onboarding, training, and documents) directly inside your workforce platform, Connecteam remains the stronger choice, and its hiring and onboarding tools are built in rather than bolted on.
+If you want scheduling tightly paired with engagement signals and hiring workflows, Deputy now covers more ground than it once did (just remember HR is an add-on, not included).

 Integrations – Winner: Deputy